AWS vs GCP vs Azure 2026: Honest Dev Comparison

 | Total | ~$5/month | ~$1/month | ~$1/month |

-GCP wins on serverless pricing because Cloud Run includes an HTTP endpoint without a separate API Gateway charge, which AWS does not.
+GCP wins on serverless pricing because Cloud Run includes an HTTP endpoint without a separate API Gateway charge.
+AWS charges you $3.50/month for API Gateway even at low volumes.
+That's the kind of pricing surprise that adds up across multiple projects.

 Free Tier Comparison